BetsyRowley/weekend_challenge_4/README.md

 # [Minnesota Listings](https://minnesota-listings.herokuapp.com/)

-This weekend challenged uses the MEAN stack and the OMDB API to create an application that can search for movies.
-A user can also store their favorites in the database, as well as delete a stored favorite.

-This challenge introduces AngularJS and the concept of using Controllers and Factories.

-****UPDATE: OMDB API is no longer free so this application currently does connect to OMDB API.
+This weekend challenge put me in the role of an application developer for a real estate company that needed its collection of listings displayed.

+We had to utilize client side logic to determine how to display different data sets (For Rent and For Sale) on the DOM.
+Create and Read of CRUD routes were explored.

 ![Heroku Site](MNListings.png)